 Why Do I Need Ventilation?

-Regarding fume ventilation: Ventilation of fumes and particulate matter are essential for all jewelers and anyone whose work/art creates fumes.
+Regarding fume ventilation: Ventilation of fumes and particulate matter is essential for all jewelers and anyone whose work/art creates fumes.
 Enameling, glass bead making, electronics, jewelry making, metalsmiths, goldsmiths, metalworkers, blacksmiths, etc. all create fumes that need to be vented and drawn away from your precious lungs.

 Regarding particulate ventilation: the products used in finishing, as well as the process of finishing itself, produce very fine particles of dust.
 These particles are the most dangerous and can damage your health permanently.
 I like to say that the smaller the particle, the deeper it goes.
 The effects of inhaling these particulates are often not seen for years.
 Some byproducts of finishing can be a threat to not only you but, to the environment, to your family, and to your pets.
 So, please, take care of yourself and create wisely and safely.
 Please!

 Note to people using soldering irons: You need ventilation too!
 Please check out the following links and don’t forget to check out the MSDS for the products you use.
 They are easily (sometimes) found either at the supplier’s website or at the manufacturer’s website (They need to be found here, at least.
 It’s nice when the suppliers also have an MSDS).
 Both the solder AND the flux (even if it is odorless) have chemicals in them that you DO NOT WANT IN YOUR BODY.
 The easiest way for these little devils to invade your pristine internal organs is through fumes.
 So, get a fume ventilation system or go sit in the yard and solder.
 (Not when it is raining or snowing though – don’t want you getting electrocuted!).